mcalidguid/to-do-list-application/README.md

 # to-do-list-application

 ## Description
-This Todo app will have several main features such as:
+This Todo app will have several main features such as below.
+These are often referred to as CRUD operations for create, read, update and delete.
 * Adding items to a list
 * Getting all items from the list
 * Updating an item in the list
 * Deleting an item from the list

-These are often referred to as CRUD operations for create, read, update and delete.

 The program uses the following concept:
 * if else statement